 We recommend everyone takes a snorkel and mask, even if you think you won't want to do it, you never know what amazing experiences you might sail across.

 Before you set off, here are a few snorkelling tips and safety guidelines to consider:

 Almost every charterer who joins us at Whitsunday Rent A Yacht will ask the question, “Where are the best places to snorkel in the Whitsundays?”
 Depending on the season, weather conditions, wind direction or tide, our answer to that question might vary, but luckily there are many different snorkelling options around the Whitsundays.

 Below we've listed some of our favourite snorkelling spots scattered around the islands.
 We also recommend you look at our interactive snorkelling map which shows all of the sites around the Whitsunday Islands.

-Check-in with us before you set sail so we can advise you on the best snorkelling locations for the conditions.
+Check-in with your briefer before you set sail for itinerary advice and the best snorkelling locations considering the conditions of your charter.

 Artist Col Henry